RENYREYNOLDSON/CSVtoGoogleSlides/README.md

 ## AWS REST API's
 ## Synchronous Invocation
 We can send the data to an AWS REST API which passes it through directly to AWS Lambda.
 However, the timeout for a response is 30 seconds and this function can take several minutes.
 An AWS Lambda function can take up to 15 minutes, so it can still perform the function on AWS but no response is provided to the client.
-It's also possible to directly call the lambda function from it's resource URL for this.
+It's also possible to directly call the lambda function from it's resource URL for this.\
-*Example using this API*
+#### Example Using this API
 ![Syncrhonous REST API Architecture](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*ZN6LVw0r9Po3asAqgu2oLg.png)
 ### Post Request
 API Endpoint